primaryobjects/MVC-Smart-Page/README.txt

-Smart Page - MVC .NET Paging Search Results with Digg Style Paging
+MVC Smart Page - MVC .NET Paging Search Results with Digg Style Paging

 This is an example MVC C# ASP .NET web application, demonstrating how to page search results using a Digg-style type of paging.